 - 1 teaspoon garam masala

-- 2 teaspoons kasuri methi/dried fenugreek leaves, crushed
+- 1tablespoon kasuri methi/dried fenugreek leaves, very lightly toasted on a dry skillet and crushed

 - 1/2 tablespoon sugar